tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 each other, or can access the others.
 Their respective functions return their values, but that is as far as we can interact with them.
 We see the curly brackets (`{}`) typically separate scopes, but the main body that runs the JS program could be thought of being wrapped in this as well, containing its own scope's boundaries.
-We also see in his example that the order of the functions is switched from their creation, to prove that the time they were created is not influencing this, and the variable is not being reassigned.
+We also see in this example that the order of the functions is switched from their creation.
+This was done to prove that the time they were created is not influencing the results, and the variable is not being reassigned.

 We have also seen that functions allow us to pass parameters, effectively passing values from one scope to the other.
 Usually higher up variables in a nesting structure are accessible by the lower